jey-11/LabReport5New/README.md

    Best,<br>
    TA<br>

-**3)** Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is. there was a line of code in TestExamples.java
+**3)** Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.<br>
+there was a line of code in TestExamples.java that compared the values incorrectly and caused the error. <br>
 ![Image](Lab5_3.png)<br>
 ![Image](Lab5_1.png)<br>